ArupAus/lunchtimepython/Session4/session_4_problems.md

 ```
 ### total_debt

-Based on the example above write a function that calculates the total debt for a given file
+Based on the example above write a function that calculates the total debt for a given file.
+Return a single number that equal the total debt from a given csv file
 __Do not change the function name from__ `total_debt`
 ```py
 def total_debt(file_path):